chrisgrieser/nvim-chainsaw/README.md

 		notifyOnInstall = true,
 		hookPath = ".chainsaw", -- relative to git root

 		-- Will insert the marker as `%s`.
-(Pre-commit hooks requires a shebang.
-		-- The hook should exit non-zero when marker is found, to block the commit.) hookContent = [[#!/bin/sh
+(Pre-commit hooks requires a shebang -- and exit non-zero when marker is found to block the commit.) hookContent = [[#!/bin/sh
-			git grep --fixed-strings --line-number "%s" . || exit 0
+			if git grep --fixed-strings --line-number "%s" .; then echo
-			echo
 				echo "nvim-chainsaw marker found.
 Aborting commit."
 				exit 1
+			fi
 		]],

 		-- If you track your nvim-config via git, and use a custom marker, you